 plantaris tendon

 The plantaris tendon arises from the muscle.
 This muscle starts at the knee and travels between the large calf muscles.
 In the middle of the calf, the muscle becomes a small tendon.
 As the tendon travels down the calf, it courses close to the inside of the Achilles tendon.
-Finally, it attaches to the inside of the large heel bone called the calcaneus.
+Finally, it attaches to the inner surface of the large heel bone, the calcaneus.

 How does the plantaris tendon lead to Achilles tendonitis?

 We are not exactly sure.
-Dr Masci has teamed up with other researchers to find out more.
-But, overall, we think that the plantaris courses very close to the Achilles tendon in some cases.
-We suspect this close relationship increases the pressure between the two tendons leading to swelling in the Achilles.
+Dr Masci has teamed up with other researchers to gain further insights.
+However, overall, we believe that the plantaris courses very closely to the Achilles tendon in some cases.
+We suspect that this close relationship increases the pressure between the two tendons, leading to swelling in the Achilles tendon.
 Moreover, Dr Masci showed in a recent study that the tension between these two tendons is most significant at the extremes of ankle joint movement.

 Plantaris tendon pain: How do we know?